Brooklyn Child Support Attorneys

 Call our Brooklyn child support lawyers at 718-550-3024 for a free consultation.

+If the child has proven special needs, or if the case involves substantial family assets, the court may order above-guideline child support without further reference to the percentage.
 The court multiplies the adjusted gross income by the standard guideline percentage for the number of children (child support calculator).

 These percentages are as follows: